 You might even want to occasionally republish content to benefit from a fresher timestamp.
-For example, if we release new holiday templates next year, we’d likely update and republish our existing post, rather than publish something brand new.
+For example, we tend to release new holiday templates every year.
+So, we update and republish our existing post, rather than publish something brand new.

 This will ensure that we still benefit from the optimization we’ve already established.